-The Writing Center.
-Writers need feedback from readers to help refine their writing.
+What We Do: Writers need feedback from readers to help refine their writing.
 The Writing Center can give you this feedback.
-Tutors will talk with you about your writing to help you: brainstorm ideas, clarify main points, strengthen logic and support, smooth out organization, integrate sources and credit them properly, fine-tune sentence style, and learn to proofread.
-The WLC helps you to become a better writer, they won't edit or proofread your paper for you.
-WLC helps you learn to revise and edit so you will be better able to catch your own errors and improve your own content, organization, and style.
+Our tutors will talk with you about your writing to help you: brainstorm ideas, clarify main points, strengthen logic and support, smooth out organization, integrate sources and credit them properly, fine-tune sentence style, and learn to proofread.

+Because we want to help you become a better writer, we won't edit or proofread your paper for you.
+We will help you learn to revise and edit so you will be better able to catch your own errors and improve your own content, organization, and style.